necroware/gameport-adapter/README.md

 almost limitless.
 Such joysticks are called digital as well, because they used digital protocols to communicate with the PC.
 And suddenly, many features were possible, but the price of these features was the lost compatibility to DOS.
-You couldn't just plug such a joystick it into the gameport and expect it to work in old DOS games.
+You couldn't just plug such a joystick into the gameport and expect it to work in old DOS games.
 The plug was the same, but the signaling was completely different.

 ## Which joysticks does this adapter support?